computablelabs/compspec/markettoken.md

 via `Reserve.support()`.
-We haven't said too much about patrons yet, but you can think of them as interested parties who want to help a data market grow and gather more data.
+We haven't said too much about patrons yet, but you can think of them as interested parties who want to help a data market grow and gather more data (you'll learn a lot more in a [future chapter](../reserve/index.html)).
 Patrons may be driven by altruistic or economic considerations.
 The `Reserve.support()` method provides the mechanism by which a patron can provide funds to support a market in return for `MarketToken`.
 The "algorithmic price curve" is the protocol mechanism which sets this exchange rate between the patron's funds and the minted `MarketToken` (see `Reserve.getSupportPrice()`.)